Kings Head Hotel (Cirencester) Location

 Ian Coley Shooting

-Whether it is in reference to Clay Shooting or Game Shooting the name ‘Coley' "is renowned in the shooting world".
 Located just outside of Cheltenham the Ian Coley Group comprises the Gun Shop, Shooting School and Sporting Agency.
-The Shooting Ground is available for individual practice with self-timer release clay traps, for instruction with professional coaches and for corporate hospitality days.
-Whether you are an experienced game shot looking to keep your eye in; a clay shooter looking for some expert advice on a particular discipline, or a novice learning from scratch, Ian Coley's shooting lessons are tailored to your needs.
+The Shooting Ground is available for individual practice with self-timer release clay traps, and for instruction with professional coaches.
+Whether you are an experienced game shot looking to keep your eye sharp; a clay shooter looking for some expert advice on a particular discipline, or a novice learning from scratch, Ian Coley's shooting lessons are tailored to your needs.
 Ian Coley is well-known in the shooting world, for both clay shooting and game shooting.
-Six times Olympic coach, Ian first shot for Great Britain in 1971, and since then has represented the country on over 200 occasions – either as a shooter, coach or team manager.
+Six times Olympic coach, Ian first shot for Great Britain in 1971, and since then has represented the country on over 200 occasions.
 In 2012, after coaching Peter Wilson to Gold at the London Olympics, Ian was awarded an MBE for his services to the sport of shooting.
-Ian is widely recognised as one of the world's top game shots and currently runs one of the UK's largest Sporting Agencies, offering clients quality driven game shooting both here and abroad.

 Adam Henson's Cotswold Farm Park

-The home of Rare Breeds Conservation.
-Play, discover, explore and relax.
-Something for everyone, whatever the weather.
-Adam is perhaps the best-known farmer in the UK, presenting his own section on BBC's Countryfile to millions of viewers each Sunday evening.
-But farming and conservation are Adam's first passions and when the camera stops rolling, there is still plenty of work to be done.
-Adam Henson's father, Joe Henson, passed his beloved rare breed farm to his son in 1999 after lovingly nurturing the farm since 1962.
-Joe Henson has been award an MBE from her majesty the Queen, in recognition for his services to conservation.
+Adam is perhaps the best-known farmer in the UK, presenting his own section on BBC's Countryfile.
+Farming and conservation are Adam's first passions and when the camera stops rolling, there is still plenty of work to be done.
+Adam Henson's father, Joe Henson, passed his beloved rare breed farm to his son in 1999.
+Joe Henson has been award an MBE from Her Majesty The Queen, in recognition for his services to conservation.
 The Cotswold Farm Park is home to a range of rare breed horses, ponies, cattle, pigs, goats and sheep.
-Most days at the farm, there are plenty of hands-on, educational and fun activities for all to enjoy.
-From shearing demonstrations, milking demonstrations, 'ask the eggs-perts', bottle feeding baby lambs and a farm safari!
-Adam's Kitchen, Stable Snacks Bar, Old Spot Bistro, and the Farm Park Shop will be available to fill you up with delicious locally sourced Cotswold food!
-Including succulent Old Spot sausages that were reared on the farm.
-Adult ticket prices are £9.25, children's tickets are £8.40.
+There are plenty of hands-on, educational and fun activities for all to enjoy.
+From shearing demonstrations, milking demonstrations, 'ask the eggs-perts', bottle feeding baby lambs and a farm safari.

-A monumental country house situated in Woodstock, Oxfordshire, the home to the 11th Duke and Duchess of Marlborough and the birthplace of Sir Winston Churchill.
-Set in 2100 acres of beautiful parkland landscaped by ‘Capability' Brown, the magnificent Palace is surrounded by sweeping lawns, award-winning formal gardens and the great Lake, offering an unforgettable day out for all.
+A monumental country house situated in Woodstock, Oxfordshire.
+Home of the 11th Duke and Duchess of Marlborough and the birthplace of Sir Winston Churchill.
+Set in 2100 acres of beautiful parkland landscaped by ‘Capability' Brown, the magnificent Palace is surrounded by sweeping lawns, award-winning formal gardens and a great Lake, offering an unforgettable day out for all.
 Blenheim Palace is a unique example of English Baroque architecture.
-The Palace and Formal Gardens are open every day until the 20th December 2015.
 The Park is open daily except for Christmas Day.
 Advance tickets can be purchased online.
-For entry to the Palace, Park and Gardens a children's ticket fee £12.30 and an adult is £22.50.
-On site there are cafes and restaurants, serving locally sourced, fresh food that caters for al tastes and experiences, from light bites to formal dining.

 Gatcombe Park is set in the heart of the Cotswolds and is the spectacular private country home of H.R.H.
 The Princess Royal.
-Gatcombe Park regularly hosts international riders from all over the world and is home to the Festival of British Eventing.
-As well as a weekend of top class eventing, there is a shopping village, arena attractions and entertainment for all the family.
-Hamptons International Garden Club Bar & Grill The Garden Club Bar & Grill is an arena side enclosure for Club Members only, offering high quality food, morning coffee & afternoon tea and a full bar service.
-The ideal location in which to enjoy the day's arena entertainment in style.
-For non-members, there is Garden Club Restaurant which you can reserve a table in.
+Gatcombe Park regularly hosts international riders from all over the world and is home to the Festival of British Eventing, as well as a weekend of top class eventing.
+There is a shopping village, arena attractions and entertainment for all the family.
 Gatcombe also provides a Tradestand Village and Food Court.